 Because of my contest reading experience, I’m theorizing that plenty of people with no advanced degrees are entering these contests.
 If you’ve read for a lot of contests and my experience was a fluke, let me know.

 I believe my sampling includes a few of the most prestigious book contests.
 It may be that smaller contests are more open to people without post-graduate degrees.
 However, I’m guessing that more prestigious contests attract more applicants without advanced degrees, because more people have heard of these contests and because the cash prizes are larger.

 Here’s my question:

 Is it ethical for poetry book contests to accept paid entries from poets who don’t have graduate degrees if these applicants almost never win?

 Consider that the high cost of education excludes many poets without a lot of money in the first place.
 I think the contests likely prey on both newer and non-academic poets who don’t understand the odds.

 I’m not an expert on any of this, and I’d love to hear from people who are in the comments.
-And if you’re new to the blog and you like to talk about writing things, you can follow the blog — there’s a place on the lefthand side of the page.
+And if you’re new to the blog and you like to talk about writing things, you can follow the blog by subscribing below.
 Thanks for reading!